NouraBader-45/gp/Sprint 2 — Without Pipeline/README.md

 ---

-## 12. Manageability
+## 13. Manageability

 Sprint 2 is considered manageable because the project relies on existing technologies for low-level traffic monitoring and signature-based intrusion detection.

 The project does not implement a packet-capture engine or IDS engine from scratch.

-The main implementation work is limited to network configuration, monitoring integration, traffic processing, Suricata configuration, alert processing, structured data generation, and testing.
+The main implementation work is limited to network configuration, monitoring integration, required traffic processing, Suricata configuration, alert processing, structured data generation, and testing.

 The scope will also be limited to the network information required by the project and a representative set of security test scenarios.

+The included preliminary implementation files provide an initial proof of concept for packet monitoring and Suricata alert processing.
+Full validation will be performed in the target Raspberry Pi environment.

 ---

-## 13. Dependencies
+## 14. Dependencies

 Sprint 2 depends on: